wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/security.rst

 We use `poetry <https://poetry.eustace.io/>`_ which ensures that all the dependencies hashes match during the installation process.
 Otherwise, the build will fail.
-So, it is almost impossible to
+So, it is almost impossible to replace an already existing package with a malicious one.

 We also use `safety <https://github.com/pyupio/safety>`_ to analyze vulnerable dependencies to prevent the build to go to the production with unsafe dependencies.

+We also use `Github security alerts <https://help.github.com/articles/about-security-alerts-for-vulnerable-dependencies/>`_ for our main template repository.

 Static analysis